Tracking X-ray Outflows with Optical/IR Footprint Lines: Introduction

 In order to investigate how effective AGN feedback is on galactic-bulge scales, as required in a star-formation quenching, negative feedback scenario, it is important to quantify the mass outflows properties and their impact on the host galaxy.
-The physical properties of the gas, such as mass, mass outflow rates and kinetic energy can be estimated by photoionisation models \citep[e.g.,][]{crenshaw2007a}, while emission-line studies, particularly those utilising high spatial-resolution \citep[e.g.,][]{fischer2017a, trindadefalcao2021a, revalski2021a}, provide the most accurate method to calculate critical quantities of these winds, such as the masses, velocities, outflow rates, and kinetic energies, as a function of distance from the SMBH.
+The physical properties of the gas, such as mass, mass outflow rates and kinetic energy can be estimated by photoionisation models \citep[e.g.,][]{crenshaw2007a}.
+These models, combined with emission-line studies, particularly those utilising high spatial-resolution \citep[e.g.,][]{fischer2017a, trindadefalcao2021a, revalski2021a}, provide the most accurate method to calculate critical quantities of these winds, such as the masses, velocities, outflow rates, and kinetic energies, as a function of distance from the SMBH.
 The strength of the AGN-driven winds can be quantified in the form of kinetic luminosity, $\dot E(r) = \frac{1}{2} \dot M_{out} v^2$, where the mass outflow $\dot M_{out}(r) = 4\pi rN_{H}\mu m_{p}C_{g}v_{r}$, and $r$ is the radial distance from the SMBH, $N_{H}$ is the column density, $\mu$ is the mean mass per proton, in this case =1.4, $m_{p}$ is the proton mass, $C_{g}$ is the global covering factor of the gas, and $v_{r}$ is the radial velocity.
-Studies for efficient feedback require $\dot E(r) \sim 0.5\% - 5\%$ of $L_{bol}$, the bolometric luminosity of the AGN \citep{dimatteo2005a, hopkins2010a}.
-In addition, it is well-known that the amount of kinetic energy deposited into the host galaxy rises rapidly with the velocity of the gas, since $\dot E \propto v^{3}$.
+Studies for efficient feedback require $\dot E(r) \sim 0.5\% - 5\%$ of $L_{bol}$, the bolometric luminosity of the AGN radiating at near their Eddington limit \citep{dimatteo2005a, hopkins2010a}.
+In addition, the amount of kinetic energy deposited into the host galaxy rises rapidly with the velocity of the gas, since $\dot E \propto v^{3}$.